Taxpayer Relief Act of 1997

 Changes To Net Operating Loss Rules

-Subject to certain limited exceptions, the TRA limited the net operating loss (NOL) carryback period to two years rather than the three years permitted under prior law.
+Subject to certain exceptions, the TRA limited the net operating loss (NOL) carryback period to two years rather than the three years allowed under prior law.
 It also extended the NOL carryforward period from 15 years to 20 years.

 Lifetime Learning Credit

-The lifetime learning credit could be claimed for qualified tuition and related expenditures paid to an institution of higher education for an undergraduate, graduate, or professional degree.
+The law gave a lifetime learning credit.
+Taxpayers can claim it for qualified tuition and related costs paid to an institution of higher education for an undergraduate, graduate, or professional degree.

 Can the TRA Benefit You?
 An Attorney Can Help You Find Out

 Tax law can be very confusing and mistakes can cost you an enormous amount of money.
-Contact a local tax attorney to discuss whether you could benefit from any of the changes in tax law implemented by the TRA to ensure you are receiving the greatest possible tax savings.
+Contact a local tax attorney to discuss whether you could enjoy any of the changes in tax law implemented by the TRA.
+Ensure you are getting the greatest possible tax savings.

 Was this helpful?